Battery Regulation (EU) 2023/1542 — Digital Battery Passport required from 18 February 2027

 • Economic operator chain (≥1 operator required)

-• EU CIR registration status tracking
+• EU DPP Registry registration status tracking

 • Backup URL reachability check